Awesome Photography Workshop with a Baby Elephant

 Taking a lot of photos is essential.
 Often photographers hesitate to take enough photos.
 I kept encouraging our customer to be prolific in her picture taking so as not to miss opportunities.
 During the morning I took over 900 photographs, our customer took even more.

-A Rewarding Travel Photography Workshop Experience
+A Rewarding Travel Photography Workshop Experience with an Elephant

 Photographing traditionally dressed beautiful Thai models is wonderful.
 Getting up close and photographing elephants is also amazing.
 Combining the two is extraordinary.